RonaTheBrave/WikiCorpusBuilder/README.md

 # Acknowledgements

 This code is the product of the talented LPI students: Ariane Augustoni, Louise Jouveshomme and Matthieu Collet.
-They based their work on the groundwork o Leo Blondel and	Jean-Marc Sevin.
+They based their work on the work of Leo Blondel and Jean-Marc Sevin.
 The code was later improved by Roy Amit.
 All was done under the supervision and reseach design of Omer Benjakob and Rona Aviram.